JackBurdick/functainer/CaaF/experimental/README.md

 ## Experimental CaaF

 **NOTE**
-- The ports are a bit strange.. currently calling `8080` from "api", this doesn't feel right..
-I think it should really be `8000`
 - Everything is currently gziped -- I don't know the limitations of this.
 - A config file will be needed